non-npc/Stellaris-Map-Editor/README.md

 ## Gateway Editing

-Select a star and add a gateway.
+Select a star (from drop down) and add a gateway.

 ![Gateway Editing](images/screen9.png)